John McMillan MacNeill's headstone, Keil Cemetery, Southend

 Jean McMillan MacNeill

 Jean also lived a long life (93 years).
-The MacNeills of Carskey had successfully won the battle of "male lineage genetic Russian roulette" for many centuries, but finally the game was up for Lt Col Malcolm MacNeill by the late 18th century.
+The MacNeills of Carskey had successfully won the battle of "male lineage genetic Russian roulette" for many centuries, but by the late 19th century the game was finally up for Lt Col Malcolm MacNeill.

 Penelope MacNeill

 The headstone lists the lives of John and Jean's children - apart from their eldest child, Penelope McMillan MaNeill who was born in 1799 and died in 1888.
-Only Penelope had issue.
+Penelope alone had issue.
+The base of the headstone suggests the headstone was erected between 1867 (death of Malcolm) and 1886 (death of Helen) as it reads:

 Lt Col Malcolm MacNeill